There are no available registration dates at this time.

 Meg Weston leads writing retreats connected to geological hot spots such as Iceland, Hawaii, and other places around the world.
 Meg is a photographer, poet and non-fiction writer who is passionate about the forces that shape the earth and the stories that shape our lives.

-Jane Pirones’s creative and transdisciplinary practice engages with living systems, storytelling, and participatory futures from critical, queer and post-human perspectives.
+Jane Pirone’s creative and transdisciplinary practice engages with living systems, storytelling, and participatory futures from critical, queer and post-human perspectives.
 Jane is on the faculty of Parsons School of Design and leads international workshops.

-Both Meg & Jane are trained as AWA (Amherst Writers & Artists) facilitators, and use these practices that help guide you past the inner critique to access your unique voice.
+Both Meg & Jane are trained as AWA (Amherst Writers & Artists) facilitators and use these practices that help guide you past the inner critique to access your unique voice.

 Accommodations:

 Accommodations are not included.
 Meg & Jane will be staying at the Dolphin Bay Hotel, dolphinbayhotel.com a short walk from downtown Hilo and suggest that students book there as well.
 All units have full kitchens, TVs and WIFI.
 Coffee/tea are available each morning at 5am, followed by pastries at 6:30am and fresh fruit all day.
 The grounds around the hotel are beautifully landscaped with exotic orchids, plumeria, wild ginger, bird of paradise, palm trees and native Hawaiian ferns.
 There are several paths behind the hotel that lead to a jungle garden.
-MMW+C has rooms reserved here for our students to book for a Saturday arrival and Saturday departure.
+Maine Media has rooms reserved here for our students to book for a Saturday arrival and Saturday departure.
 You must book directly with Dolphin Bay to secure your room.
 BE SURE TO LET THEM KNOW YOU ARE WITH THE MAINE MEDIA GROUP.
-February is the most popular month to visit Hawaii, so please book your room by October 15 to assure your room in Hilo.
+February is the most popular month to visit Hawaii, so please book your room by October 15 to ensure your room in Hilo.
 Nearby as well, is the Castle Hilo Hawaiian Hotel.

 The weather in Hawaii is nearly idyllic and should be warm while we are there.
-However, when we are up in Volcano National Park, the temperature can vary greatly from the crater, to the coast so participants will want to have extra layers for warmth.
+However, when we are up in Volcano National Park, the temperature can vary greatly from the crater to the coast so participants will want to have extra layers for warmth.
 Hiking shoes, a rain jacket and a hat are also recommended.

 Share This